Network Security

 hash(src_addr, dest_addr, src_port, dest_port, SECRET)

 The SECRET is not shared with anyone; it is local to the operating system.
-When (if) the final ACK comes back from a legitimate client, the server will need to validate the acknowledgement number.
+When (if) the final ACK comes back from a legitimate client, the server will need to validate the acknowledgment number.
 Normally this requires comparing the number to the stored server initial sequence number plus 1.
-We did not allocate space to store this value but we can recompute the number by re-generating the hash, adding one, and comparing it to the acknowledgement number in the message.
-If it is valid, the kernel believes it was not the victim of a SYN flooding attack and allocate resources necessary for managing the connection.
+We did not allocate space to store this value, but we can recompute the number by re-generating the hash, adding one, and comparing it to the acknowledgment number in the message.
+If it is valid, the kernel believes it was not the victim of a SYN flooding attack and allocates resources necessary for managing the connection.

 TCP Reset

-Sequence numbers are 32 bit values.
+Sequence numbers are 32-bit values.
 The chance of successfully picking the correct sequence number is tiny: 1 in 232, or approximately one in four billion.
-However, many systems will accept a large range of sequence numbers that are approximately in the correct range to account for the fact that packets may arrive out of orders so they shouldn’t necessarily be rejected just because the sequence number is not exactly correct.
-This can reduce the search space tremendously and an attacker can send a flood of RST packets with varying sequence numbers and a forged source address until the connection is broken.
+However, many systems will accept a large range of sequence numbers approximately in the correct range to account for the fact that packets may arrive out of order, so they shouldn’t necessarily be rejected just because the sequence number is incorrect.
+This can reduce the search space tremendously, and an attacker can send a flood of RST packets with varying sequence numbers and a forged source address until the connection is broken.

-The Internet was designed to connect multiple independently managed networks, each of which may use different hardware.
-Routers connect local area networks as well as wide area networks.
+The Internet was designed to connect multiple independently managed networks, each of which may use different hardware and link-layer protocols.
+Routers allow traffic to flow between these networks, which include local area networks as well as wide area networks.

-A collection of consecutive IP addresses (most significant bits, called prefixes) as well as the underlying routers and network infrastructure, all managed as one administrative entity, is called an Autonomous System (AS).
-For example, the part of the Internet managed by Comcast is an autonomous system (Comcast actually has 42 of them in different regions).
+A range of IP addresses (identified by a specified number of most significant bits, called prefixes) as well as the underlying routers and network infrastructure, all managed as one administrative entity, is called an Autonomous System (AS).
+For example, the part of the Internet managed by Comcast is an autonomous system (Comcast has 42 of them in different regions).
 The networks managed by Verizon constitute a few autonomous systems as well.
-For purposes of our discussion, think of ASes as ISPs or large data centers such as Google or Amazon.
+For our discussion, think of ASes as ISPs or large data centers such as Google or Amazon.
 Incidentally, Rutgers is an Autonomous System: AS46, owning the range of IP addresses starting with 128.6.
-This is usually expressed as 128.6.0.0/16, meaning that the first 16 bits of the address identify the range of addresses in the Rutgers network.
+This prefix is usually expressed as 128.6.0.0/16, with the /16 indicating that the first 16 bits of the address identify the range of addresses in the Rutgers network.

-Routers that are connected to routers in other ASes use an Exterior Gateway Protocol (EGP) called the Border Gateway Protocol, or BGP.
-With BGP, each autonomous system exchanges routing and reachability information with the autonomous systems with which it connects.
-For example, Comcast can tell Verizon what parts of the Internet it can reach.
+Routers connected to routers in other ASes use the Border Gateway Protocol, or BGP to determine where to route their data.
+With BGP, each autonomous system exchanges routes and reachability information on IP addresses with other autonomous systems to which it has connections.
+For example, Comcast can tell Verizon what IP addresses it can reach.
+Verizon passes that information to the other ASes to which it has links.
 BGP uses a distance vector routing algorithm to enable the routers to determine the most efficient path to use to send packets that are destined for other networks.
 Unless an administrator explicitly configures a route, BGP will generally be configured to pick the shortest route.

 BGP Hijacking

 So what are the security problems with BGP?
-Edge routers in an autonomous system use BGP to send route advertisements to routers of neighboring autonomous systems.
-An advertisement is a list of IP address prefixes the AS can reach (shorter prefixes mean a bigger range of addresses) and the distance (number of hops) to each group of systems.
+Edge routers in an autonomous system use BGP to send route advertisements to the routers of connected autonomous systems.
+An advertisement is a list of IP address prefixes the AS can reach (shorter prefixes mean a larger range of addresses) and, for each prefix, the AS_PATH: the sequence of ASes that sent the advertisement for that IP prefix.

-These messages are sent over a TCP connection between the routers with no authentication, integrity checks, or encryption.
-With BGP hijacking, a malicious party that has access to the network link or a connected router can inject advertisements for arbitrary routes.
-The information will propagate throughout the Internet and can cause routers throughout the Internet to send IP datagrams to the attacker, with the belief that is the shortest path to the destination.
+These messages are sent over a TCP connection between the routers without authentication, integrity checks, or encryption.
+With BGP hijacking, a malicious AS or a malicious party that has access to the network link or a connected router can send advertisements for arbitrary routes.
+The information will propagate throughout the Internet.

-A BGP attack can be used for eavesdropping (direct network traffic to a specific network by telling everyone that you’re offering a really short path) or a denial of service (DoS) attack (make parts of the network unreachable by redirecting traffic and then dropping it).
-There are currently close to 33,000 autonomous systems and most have multiple administrators.
-We live in the hope that none of them are malicious, cannot be bribed or blackmailed, and that all routers are properly configured and properly secured.
+There are currently approximately 71,000 autonomous systems and most have multiple administrators.
+We live in the hope that none of them are malicious, their administrators cannot be bribed or blackmailed, and that all routers are properly configured and properly secured.

 It is difficult to change BGP since tens of thousands of independent entities use it worldwide.
 Two partial solutions to this problem emerged.
 The Resource Public Key Infrastructure (RPKI) framework simply has each AS get an X.509 digital certificate from a trusted entity (the Regional Internet Registry).
-Each AS signs its list of route advertisements with its private key and any other AS can validate that list of advertisements using the AS’s certificate.
+Each AS signs its set of route advertisements with its private key, and any other AS can validate that list of advertisements using the AS’s certificate.
+This ensures that another AS cannot advertise an IP address as an origin.
+That is, a malicious AS cannot advertise a longer prefix for a range of IP addresses.
+However, it cannot stop an AS from advertising that it can get there in a smaller number of hops.

 Both solutions require every AS to employ this solution.
 If some AS is willing to accept untrusted route advertisements and will relay them to other ASes as signed messages then the integrity is meaningless.
-Moreover, most BGP hijacking incidents took place because legitimate system administrators misconfigured route advertisements either accidentally or on purpose.
-They were not the actions of attackers that hacked into a router.
+Moreover, most BGP hijacking incidents took place because legitimate system administrators misconfigured (or reconfigured, based on their government’s directives) route advertisements.
+They were not the actions of attackers who hacked into a router.

 Domain Name System (DNS)

 We trust that the name-to-address mapping is legitimate.
-Web browsers, for instance, rely on this to enforce their same-origin policy, which involves validating content based on the domain name it comes from rather than its IP address.
+Web browsers, for instance, rely on this to enforce their same-origin policy, which involves validating content based on the domain name rather than its IP address.

 Pharming attack

-A pharming attack is an attack on the configuration information maintained by a DNS server –either modifying the information used by the local DNS resolver or modifying that of a remote DNS server.
+A pharming attack is an attack on the configuration information maintained by a DNS server – either modifying the information used by the local DNS resolver or modifying the information in a remote DNS server.
 By changing the name to IP address mapping, an attacker can cause software to send packets to the wrong system.

 Alternatively, malware may modify the DNS server settings on a system so that the system would contact an attacker’s DNS server, which can then provide the wrong IP address for certain domain names.